 - 4 – 2′ by 4’s for leveling stakes, 22-24″ long.
 They will anchor the box, so drive them in once the box is where you want it and screw to these stakes.

-- 3 “- long exterior screws.
+- 3″- long exterior screws.
 (Galvanized is best, but we couldn’t find them.)
 ‘Exterior’ so they won’t rust.
 Screw the box together and screw to the leveling stakes so it won’t shift when filling.

 You can get peat moss and vermiculite at many of the garden centers (Lowe’s, Menard’s, Home Depot, etc.) or your local nursery may order it for you.
-For the total amount to add to the box, you can use calculations found here.
-You can find big bags of vermiculite at Menard’s in the insulation aisle (4 cu yd for around $12.00).
+You’ll find big bags of vermiculite at Menard’s in the insulation aisle (4 cu yd for around $12.00).